 Upon successful completion, this concentration affords the student the opportunity to gain employment in the broad health and fitness field among the commercial or public sectors.
 Employment may take place in a commercial health and fitness facility, a non-profit facility (i.e., YMCA), or in a hospital-based program and/or facility.

-BACHELOR OF SCIENCE IN EXERCISE SCIENCE Concentration: Sport and Exercise Conditioning Suggested Program Curriculum Plan (Subject to change)
+BACHELOR OF SCIENCE IN EXERCISE SCIENCE Concentration: Sport and Exercise Conditioning

+Suggested Program Curriculum Plan (Subject to change by the university without notice)